 However, the thematic content of early tarot trumps probably reflects the Platonic Catholicism of the time.
 An interesting early example is the Guildhall Library Tarocchi cards (shown below) believed to have been painted in Spain during the 15th century.
 The cards contain curious symbols and iconography.
 The Knave of clubs shows a hunting scene, and in Platonic philosophy hunting was reckoned to develop moral strength and virility.
 The World card shows the New Jerusalem, the paradise where we are fully realised.
 The black and white chequered floor tiles on the ace of cups, like in Masonic lodges, suggests the dualistic nature of the material realm upon which we must rebuild the spiritual life through practising higher moral virtues.
 The ace of swords (or Sun) suggests the idea that the endless cycles of birth and rebirth can only be penetrated or overcome by spiritual wisdom.
 And we can also observe that the suit symbols were batons, cups, swords… and probably coins…

 So the question arises, was this merely a game?
 How do we explain what looks more like Mystery Tradition Symbolism in these early tarot cards?

-In some cases it looks like random symbols were added to the cards at the whim of the artist or woodcutter.
-In other cases, we ask whether the artist was trying to express his/her understanding of some religious doctrines, a new philosophical or moral teaching, or maybe a secret esoteric doctrine ?
+In some cases it looks like the artist's own interpretation of the Trump cards.
+In other cases, we ask whether the artist was trying to express his/her understanding of some religious doctrines, a new philosophical or moral teaching, or maybe a secret esoteric doctrine…?

 Click here for free tarot readings.